hutomadotAI/Research-Experiments/README.md

 ## Results
 Here I've collected some results from the various implementations.
-All experiments were run on a NVIDIA
+All experiments were run on an NVIDIA GTX 1080 Ti gpu.

 |      Model     | Training Epochs | Size |  EM   |  F1   | train-time (hrs) |
 |:--------------:|:---------------:|:----:|:-----:|:-----:|:----------------:|